Axii3/Axii3/README.md

 Unity was my main game engine but I decided to switch to Godot so thats what I use now.
 I also worked with the Monogame framework, Unreal Engine, HTML, Javascript and Python.

+For 3D models I use blender
+For texturing, icons and design I use Affinity

 "If you wish to make an apple pie from scratch, you must first invent the universe."